The Extraordinary Histories Of 9 Lost Cities And How They Were Finally Rediscovered

-Babylon, situated along the Euphrates River approximately 55 miles south of modern Baghdad near the town of Al-Ḥillah, is one of the most famous cities of antiquity — thanks in part to its hanging gardens.
+Babylon, situated along the Euphrates River approximately 50 miles south of modern Baghdad near the city of Ḥillah, is one of the most famous lost cities of antiquity — thanks in part to its fabled hanging gardens.

-Rising to prominence under the Amorite king Hammurabi (1792–50 B.C.E.), who conquered surrounding city-states and established it as capital of a kingdom encompassing all of southern Mesopotamia, the city became synonymous with power and sophistication in the ancient world.
+The city rose to prominence under the Amorite king Hammurabi, who ruled from 1792 B.C.E. to 1750 B.C.E.
+Hammurabi conquered surrounding city-states and established Babylon as the capital of a kingdom encompassing all of southern Mesopotamia, and it soon became synonymous with power and sophistication in the ancient world.

-Babylon reached its peak during the Neo-Babylonian Empire under Nebuchadnezzar II (605–561 BCE), who undertook massive rebuilding and fortification projects.
+Babylon reached its peak during the Neo-Babylonian Empire under Nebuchadnezzar II, who took the throne in 605 B.C.E.
+The king undertook massive rebuilding and fortification projects.

-The city became a testament to this civilization’s creativity, showcasing remarkable urbanism and monumental architecture including palaces, temples, and the famous ziggurat that likely inspired the Tower of Babel legend.
-Under Persian rule after its capture by Cyrus II in 539 B.C.E., Babylon retained its prestige, though some ancient scholars like Herodotus mischaracterized Babylon to a degree.
+The city became a testament to this civilization’s creativity, showcasing remarkable urbanism and monumental architecture, including palaces, temples, and the famous ziggurat that may have inspired the story of the Tower of Babel.
+It fell under Persian rule after its capture by Cyrus the Great in 539 B.C.E., but Babylon retained its prestige.

 Brick Structures At Babylon

-After Alexander the Great’s conquest in 331 B.C.E., the city briefly served as his intended imperial capital before his death there in 323.
-However, Babylon’s importance diminished significantly after the Seleucid dynasty built a new capital at Seleucia on the Tigris in 275 B.C.E., and the once-great metropolis gradually fell into ruin.
+After Alexander the Great’s conquest in 331 B.C.E., the city briefly served as his intended imperial capital before his death there in 323 B.C.E.
+However, Babylon’s importance diminished significantly after a new capital was built at Seleucia on the Tigris River in 305 B.C.E.
+The once-great metropolis gradually fell into ruin.

 author